TwonkyHardware/apt-alias/README.md

 # apt-alias

-`apt-alias` is a "man-in-the-middle" script to intercept `apt` and `apt-get` commands.
+`apt-log` is a "man-in-the-middle" script to intercept `apt` and `apt-get` commands.
 The script logs all install, remove, and purge commands before continuing with them, which provides a convenient logfile summary of which packages users have actively installed or removed over the life of the installation.